ifandelse/writing/smashingmag/lux_take2.md

 ### Actions, Stores & Remote Data I/O
 I believe a classic pitfall to those rolling their own Flux implementations is putting remote data i/o in stores.
 In the first version of lux, I not only fell into this pit, I pulled out a golden shovel and dug even deeper.
 Our stores had the ability to make http calls - and as a result, the need for Action dispatch cycles to be asynchronous was unavoidable.
 This introduced a ripple of bad side effects:

-* Retrieving data from a store was an asynchronous operation, so it wasn't possible to synchronously use a store's state in a controller view's `getInitialState` method.
+* Retrieving data from a store was an asynchronous operation, so it wasn't possible to synchronously use a store's state in a Controller View's `getInitialState` method.
 * We found that requiring asynchronous reads of store state discouraged the use of "read only" helper methods on Stores.
-* Putting i/o in stores led to actions being intiated by stores (e.g. - on XHR responses or WebSocket events).
+* Putting i/o in stores led to Actions being intiated by stores (e.g. - on XHR responses or WebSocket events).
 This was quickly undermining the gains from uni-directional data flow.
-Flux Stores publishing their own actions could lead to cascading updates - the very thing we wanted to avoid!
+Flux Stores publishing their own Actions could lead to cascading updates - the very thing we wanted to avoid!

 I think the temptation to fall into this pit has to do with the trend of client-side frameworks to-date.
 Client-side models are often treated as write-through-caches for server-side data.
 Complex server/client synchronization tools have sprung up, effectively encouraging a sort of two-way binding across the server/client divide.
 Yoda said it best: You must unlearn what you have learned.

 About the time I was realizing I'd be better off making lux Stores synchronous, I read Reto Schläpfer's post ["Async requests with React.js and Flux, revisited."](http://www.code-experience.com/async-requests-with-react-js-and-flux-revisited/).
 He had experienced the same pain, and the same realization.
-Making lux Stores synchronous from the moment the Dispatcher begins handling an Action to the moment Stores emit change events made our app more deterministic and enabled our controller views to synchronously read Store state as they intialized.
+Making lux Stores synchronous from the moment the Dispatcher begins handling an Action to the moment Stores emit change events made our app more deterministic and enabled our Controller Views to synchronously read Store state as they intialized.
 We finally felt like we'd found the droids we were looking for.

 Let's take a look at one of the lux Stores in the flux-comparison example: